-When it comes to technology for your virtual-only brand, you don’t need to build anything custom.
+When it comes to technology for your virtual-only brand, there's no need to build something custom.
 Many companies, including Flipdish, offer online ordering system websites or website embeds, plus integration with last-mile delivery partners.
-Look too for technology with automated SMS marketing and loyalty programs, as increasing the number of loyal customers by as little as 5% can grow your sales by up to 75%.
+Look too for technology with automated SMS marketing and loyalty programmes, as increasing the number of loyal customers by as little as 5% can grow your sales by up to 75%.

 What are the disadvantages of a ghost kitchen restaurant?

 When ghost kitchen restaurants use a third-party aggregator app for orders, they pay a number of fees, one of which is delivery.
 When starting out many ghost kitchen restaurants go live with numerous apps, which do offer initial exposure, but end up not being a viable long-term solution.

 Aggregator apps have varying delivery fees which fluctuate by location, in line with minimum and living wages, plus fuel cost differences.
 The fees a restaurant pays out vary vastly from app to app.
 Many aggregator apps charge rates based per mile, plus there's often service fees, merchant fees, bag fees and minimum order fees in there too.
 It all adds up.

 Hiring your own delivery drivers sounds expensive, but in-house delivery means you can more accurately scope costs upfront, rather than paying a per-mile fee, which are based on difficult-to-predict customer locations.
 You can really standardise the delivery experience too, which just isn't possible with randomly assigned third-party contractors.
 Whatever route you choose, look very closely at delivery fees in your restaurant business plan to make an informed long-term decision.